 Why Rent First?

 whg understands that there are many pressures on household incomes but payment of your rent should always be the first priority as this means you can enjoy a safe and secure home.
 Your tenancy agreement requires rent payments to be made in advance.
-Rent first is to help you to comply with your tenancy agreement, this will include agreeing payment plans to bring your rent account in advance over a period of time.
-This is especially important if you claim universal credit as welfare benefits will be paid in arrears directly to you and you will have to manage your rent payments.
+Rent First is to help you to keep up with payments and comply with your tenancy agreement

 Getting ready for Universal Credit

-Universal credit will be a big change for your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
-We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to make sure your family is ready for universal credit.
+Universal Credit will be a big change for your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
+We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to help you be ready for Universal Credit.

 - Mind the gap!
-When you first claim universal credit you will have to wait over a month (almost 7 weeks) before you receive your money.
+When you first claim Universal Credit you will have to wait over a month (almost 7 weeks) before you receive your first payment.
 Make sure your rent account is in credit to prepare for this.

-- Make sure you have a bank account or similar.
-You’ll need a bank or building society account, or an account with a credit union for your payments.
+- Make sure you have a bank or building society account, or an account with a credit union for your payments.
 If you don’t already have one our Money Advice Team can help you with this.